-Witnesses told how passengers trapped inside the aircraft could be heard "wailing and screaming" as the plane hit the ground just one minute after taking off at 6.17am.
+Witnesses have told how passengers trapped inside the aircraft could be heard “wailing and screaming” as the plane hit the ground just one minute after taking off at 6.17am.

 All 19 people on board the Sita Air Dornier flight – number 9N AHA-D228 bound for Lukla from Katmandu – were killed in the disaster near the Manohara River, including three crew and seven British trekkers.

 The crash happened 50 minutes south east of the Tribhuvan International Airport.

 The names of the victims, which include seven Nepalis and five Chinese, have not yet been released.

 The photos show crowds of locals gathering as the emergency services attempt to extinguish the blaze – and bodies can be seen just metres from the aircraft’s shattered fuselage.